Khalid-hassa/Global-Tech-Layoffs-/README.md

 .
 Third visual shows year-wise number and line shows the trend with percentage

+## Detailed View

+.
+Utilized a table chart for drill through features for detailed view about country and company-wise

 ## Conclusion

 The Hardware industry recorded the highest share, contributing 11.37% of the market, with 86,528 employees laid off between 2020 and 2025.